farhan5248/demingdriventesting/Migrating from defect inspection to prevention/Kaizen.md

 title: Kaizen
 ---

+> **Note:**
+> Describe how the company 6 step PDCA worked
+> Rarely did anyone come up with an improvement that didn't need my support as the manager.
+> I'd then prioritise which improvements would have the biggest impact for the team and work on those.
+> Though step 1 was initiatied during the 1:1, the remaining 4 happenned throughout the week through Slack conversations.
+> Step 6 was a weekly/monthly/quarterly review of all changes to the process depending on the impact of the change.
+> The company also recommend the use of SMART goals for the quarterly goals so we used that for each improvement.

 Initially when someone had an idea to improve, they thought they needed to ask for permission.
 I assume it was because amongst other reasons they thought it'll take time and cause a delay or it might have negative impacts.
 The smaller the change and negative impact, the less likely one is to ask for permission before trying something.